ON Semiconductor Corporation (ON) Shares Up Despite Recent Market Volatility

 ON’s Market Performance

-ON stock saw a decrease of 2.87% in the past week, with a monthly decline of -4.93% and a quarterly a decrease of 24.46%.
-The volatility ratio for the week is 4.28%, and the volatility levels for the last 30 days are 3.97% for ON Semiconductor Corporation (ON).
-The simple moving average for the last 20 days is 1.36% for ON stock, with a simple moving average of 19.07% for the last 200 days.
+ON stock saw an increase of 0.58% in the past week, with a monthly gain of 3.07% and a quarterly increase of 26.46%.
+The volatility ratio for the week is 4.30%, and the volatility levels for the last 30 days are 4.15% for ON Semiconductor Corporation (ON).
+The simple moving average for the last 20 days is 2.58% for ON stock, with a simple moving average of 20.06% for the last 200 days.

-Volatility was left at 3.97%, however, over the last 30 days, the volatility rate increased by 4.28%, as shares sank -2.30% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +33.88% upper at present.
+Volatility was left at 4.15%, however, over the last 30 days, the volatility rate increased by 4.30%, as shares surge +3.29% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +25.98% upper at present.

 Insider Trading